Quenton DeCosey: Professional career

 After going undrafted in the 2016 NBA Draft, DeCosey joined the San Antonio Spurs for the 2016 NBA Summer League and on July 29, 2016, he signed with Universo Treviso.
 On February 15, 2017, he left Trevisio and signed with Pallacanestro Chieti for the rest of the season.

 On September 5, 2017, DeCosey joined Koroivos of the Greek Basket League.
 In October 2018 DeCosey was added to the training camp roster of the Maine Red Claws.

 After a stint with the Salt Lake City Stars, DeCosey returned to Greece and signed with Lavrio on the day of his birthday, August 8, 2019.
 On September 22, 2020, he joined Aris Thessaloniki of the Greek Basket League.
 He played 20 games with them, averaging 10.3 points (48.1% from the two-point line, 36.9% from behind the arc), 3.4 rebounds, 1.4 assists, and 1.1 steals per game.
 On August 26, 2021, DeCosey signed with Start Lublin of the Polish Basketball League.
 He averaged 5.0 points and 2.8 rebounds per game.
-On December 21, DeCoses signed with ZTE KK of the Hungarian Nemzeti Bajnokság I/A.
+On December 21, DeCosey signed with ZTE KK of the Hungarian Nemzeti Bajnokság I/A.

+On June 27, 2023, DeCosey signed with the Saskatchewan Rattlers of the Canadian Elite Basketball League.

+On August 11, 2023, DeCosey signed with Rabotnički of the Macedonian First League.